federgraph/fleetrace-delphi/README.md

 I do not want to include the normal project-name.res file (see gitignore), so a new one will be recreated in your local repo when you compile.

-- I do include the other res files,
+I do include the other res files.
-- the resources for these will go into a separate directory
-- together with the bat file to compile the rc files.
+The resources for these will go into a separate directory together with the bat file to compile the rc files.